 A few fellowships are awarded to outstanding students applying for fall admission.
 These fellowships most often go to domestic applicants.

 Do I have to take the TOEFL?

 The TOEFL is required for international applicants (those who are not US citizens or permanent residents) whose first language is not English, except for those who will have completed two academic years of course work in the U.S. immediately prior to enrolling at Rensselaer.

-The IELTS (International English Language Testing System (IELTS) or the Pearson Test of English (PTE) may be substituted for the TOEFL.
-The minimum required score is 6.5.
+The International English Language Testing System (IELTS) or the Pearson Test of English (PTE) may be substituted for the TOEFL.
+For the IELTS, the minimum required score is 6.5.
 Only the academic format is acceptable.
 For the PTE, the minimum score is 60.

 Do I have to take the GRE General test?